sophi-li/sourdough-timer/README.md

 ### Download Visual Studio Code and the Azure Extension

-We'll use the [Azure extension](https://code.visualstudio.com/docs/azure/extensions/?http://WT.mc_id=breadsoph-github-chcondon) in [Visual Studio Code](https://code.visualstudio.com/?http://WT.mc_id=breadsoph-github-chcondon) to create your function and deploy our code to our Azure portla.
+We'll use the [Azure extension](https://code.visualstudio.com/docs/azure/extensions/?http://WT.mc_id=breadsoph-github-chcondon) in [Visual Studio Code](https://code.visualstudio.com/?http://WT.mc_id=breadsoph-github-chcondon) to create your function and deploy our code to our Azure portal.

 ## Tutorial

 You can find a full tutorial on how to create this text message reminder app in my blog post, [So You Forgot to Feed Your Sourdough Starter Baby? 🍞👶](https://dev.to/sophia_wyl/so-you-forgot-to-feed-your-sourdough-starter-baby-1g8c)

 ## License

 [MIT](https://github.com/sophi-li/sourdough-timer/blob/master/LICENSE)

 ## Author